There are three ways to apply for a work permit in Canada:

 Don't Bring Electronics

-The immigration consultant who helped me gave me an advice: do not bring any kind of electronics (a.k.a. cellphones).
-The officers at the border reserve the right to ask you for your cellphone if they see it.
-They have the right to looking at their content.
+The immigration consultant who helped me gave me some advice: do not bring any kind of electronics (a.k.a. cellphones).
+The officers at the border reserve the right to ask you for your cell phone if they see it.
+They have the right to look at their content.
 So, if you refuse to give it or you have on Facebook (or any other application) some content that could be misinterpreted (or not?) they can refuse your application.

 So, don't bring electronics that could put your application at risk.
 I didn't bring any device, nor a book, it was the longest and boring waiting I have ever had.